-Zooming in on the emerging online trends, while also building on his expertise, here are 5 marketing tricks selected for SMEs in Singapore from the multitude of Gary Vaynerchuk’s works.
-Build upon these core ideas and see your business explode!
+Zooming in on emerging online trends, while also building on his expertise, here are 5 marketing tricks selected for SMEs in Singapore from the multitude of Gary Vaynerchuk’s works.
+Build on these core ideas and see your business explode!

 Rather than placing all efforts into refining your product only to have it garner a lukewarm response from the public, it is key to refocus a company’s attention to the needs of consumers.

-By tailoring your product exactly to the needs and wants of the people that are to purchase them, it would definitely reap in the positive outcomes proposed.
+By tailoring your product exactly to the needs and wants of the people that are to purchase them, you can definitely reap the positive outcomes proposed.

-Targeting the interests of the consumers thus increases its relativity henceforth driving attention and sales to the brand.
+Targeting the interests of the consumers increases its relatability, hence driving attention and sales to the brand.

-Segueing this from the previous point, Guinness or in this case any other company looking to market their products must realise the importance of creating their own “media company”.
+Segueing to this from the previous point, Guinness, or in this case any other company looking to market their products must realize the importance of creating their own “media company”.

-By taking matters into your own hands and interweaving hard marketing with various soft marketing approaches, companies are able to see a marked increase in terms of digestibility of the marketing message.
+By taking matters into their own hands and interweaving hard marketing with various soft marketing approaches, companies will be able to see a marked increase in terms of digestibility of the marketing message.

-By approaching and developing topics that are of interests to the public, a company can build a website or blog to post related content to gain attention before weaving in a specific “branded message” to reinforce the importance of their product in contributing to the solution or support of this interest-based content to the affinity of the public.
+By approaching and developing topics that are of interest to the public, a company can build a website or blog to post related content to gain attention - before weaving in a specific “branded message” to reinforce the importance of its product in contributing to the solution or support this interest-based content to the affinity of the public.

-Ads often do not come cheap thus making it an option that many companies without a large budget to opt to shy away instead.
-However, it is definitely an option that would allow you to reach out to a wider audience and could actually be achieved at a relatively low cost with some smart budgeting.
+Ads often do not come cheap, thus many companies without a large budget often opt to shy away from them.
+However, advertising is definitely an option that would allow you to reach out to a wider audience and could actually be achieved at a relatively low cost with some smart budgeting.

-Using Facebook, a popular social media website, defining a certain broad-based reach would allow you to target relevant consumers all while being cost-efficient.
-With a deep understanding of the characteristics of consumers you would like to advertise to would thus allow you to cast a wide yet specific net to target future buyers.
+Using Facebook, a popular social media website, defining a certain broad-based reach would allow you to target relevant consumers while being cost-efficient.
+Having a deep understanding of the characteristics of consumers you would like to advertise to would thus allow you to cast a wide, yet specific, net to target future buyers.

 Additionally, running Facebook ads allow companies to execute retargeting for your personal shopping sites to increase the chances of an online purchase or snagging your company a loyal customer.

-While it may seem tedious and an unnecessary task in lieu of all the other marketing tactics, being prompt in responding comments, messages and queries would allow companies to keep up to date the needs of the consumers as well as deliver a sense of high-quality customer service.
+While it may seem tedious and an unnecessary task in lieu of all the other marketing tactics, being prompt in responding to comments, messages and queries would allow companies to keep up to date with the needs of consumers, as well as deliver high-quality customer service.